 The consensus mark for 2018 EPS translates into an 8.2% year-over-year rise on 10.8% higher revenues.

 Based in New York, NY, Assurant, Inc. AIZ provides risk management solutions to housing and lifestyle markets in North America, Latin America, Europe and the Asia Pacific.

 The stock is a Zacks #2 Ranked player.

 The Zacks Consensus Estimate for 2018 has been raised 1.1%.

 The Zacks Consensus Estimate for 2018 bottom line depicts substantial 91.7% year-over-year growth on 22.6% higher revenues.

 Value Score of B

-Hartford, CT-based Hartford Financial (NYSE:HIG) provides insurance and financial services to individual and business customers in the United States.
+Hartford, CT-based The Hartford Financial Services Group, Inc. HIG provides insurance and financial services to individual and business customers in the United States.